ronitblenz/serverless-website/README.md

 **To make this Project, you can follow my step-by-step Documentation in the [link](https://github.com/ronitblenz/100DaysOfCloud) {FROM DAY 2 --> DAY 10}**

-This is a sample template for ronit-cloud-resume - Below is a brief explanation of what we have generated for you:
+This is a sample template for ronit-cloud-resume - Below is a brief explanation and file structure of what we have generated for you:

 ```bash
 .